-Next, press the <ENTER> key to select the Default Batch (0), or type in either an existing stored batch (to edit or review), or input a new batch number as indicated on the last line of the main menu. ("NEXT NEW BATCH #").
+Press the <ENTER> key to select the Default Batch (0), or type in either an existing stored batch (to edit or review), or input a new batch number as indicated on the last line of the main menu. ("NEXT NEW BATCH #").
 Press the <ENTER> key.
-Values will be stored for the next time the batch number is entered (except batch 0).
-All batches that have parameters stored can be edited, reviewed or run by entering the desired batch number at the "DO ONE OF THESE" prompt (BATCH SELECT screen).
+Values will be stored for the next time that batch is entered (except batch 0).
+All batches that have parameters stored can be edited, reviewed or run by entering the desired batch number at the "DO ONE OF THESE" prompt.